 6. Recycle or discard takeout container

-Actual groceries for a 2-egg breakfast would probably cost about $4, and the costs for items you reuse would be spread over time.
-You wouldn’t need to buy food prep and clean up supplies every time you scrambled two eggs, but you’d need to outfit your kitchen with the basics in order to be able to cook.
+Actual groceries for a two-egg breakfast would probably cost about $4, and the costs for items you reuse would be spread over time.
+You wouldn’t need to buy food prep and clean-up supplies every time you scrambled two eggs, but you’d need to outfit your kitchen with the basics to be able to cook.
 The one-time outlay for pan, cutlery, and dishes, coupled with the regular replacement of condiments, spices, cooking fats, dish soap, sponges, etc., needs to be taken into account.

 Time Required to Cook at Home